filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

 lotus client --help
 ```

-For example, after your Lotus daemon has been running for a few minutes, use `lotus sync` to check the syncing status of your lotus node .
+For example, after your Lotus daemon has been running for a few minutes, use `lotus sync` to check the sync status of your lotus node.

 ```sh
 lotus net sync